Streamliner cars (rail): Modernization

 In 1944 American Car and Foundry (ACF) was visited by the Spanish inventor Goicoechea looking for a manufacturer for his invention, the lightweight articulated streamlined Talgo.
 ACF and Goicoechea signed the contract on December 8, 1945 and ACF began fabricating three trainsets, two for Spain and one for demonstration and experimental purposes in the USA.
 ACF built the Talgo using a lightmetal body like Budd's Pioneer Zephyr including the non-European observation cars at the rear.
-It wasn't until 1955 that ACF could sell the Talgo concept but ACF got familiar with the techniques needed.
-After the Second World War the railroad companies in the United States wanted to modernize their fleets of passenger cars.
+It wasn't until 1955 that ACF could sell the Talgo concept but they became familiar with the techniques needed.

+After World War II the railroad companies in the United States wanted to modernize their fleets of passenger cars.
 They chose the flexibility of individual cars instead of multiple-units or Talgo.
 However the design of the streamlined cars was derived from the Pioneer Zephyr, although the Pullman cars got a smooth body surface and the others the typical ribbed body surface.
-The streamliner cars were built by three manufacturers of railway stock, the Budd Company, the Pullman Company, and American Car and Foundry in ten different types:
+The streamliner cars were built by three railcar manufacturers: the Budd Company, Pullman Standard, and ACF.
+Nine primary types were produced: